-max-cache-size The maximum amount of memory to use for the server's cache, in bytes.
+- max-cache-size The maximum amount of memory to use for the server's cache, in bytes.
 When the amount of data in the cache reaches this limit, the server will cause records to expire prematurely based on an LRU based strategy so that the limit is not exceeded.
 A value of 0 is special, meaning that records are purged from the cache only when their TTLs expire.
 Another special keyword unlimited means the maximum value of 32-bit unsigned integers (0xffffffff), which may not have the same effect as 0 on machines that support more than 32 bits of memory space.
 Any positive values less than 2MB will be ignored reset to 2MB.
 In a server with multiple views, the limit applies separately to the cache of each view.
-The default is 0.

-tcp-listen-queue The listen queue depth.
-The default and minimum is 3.
+The default is 0. - tcp-listen-queue The listen queue depth.
+The default and minimum is 10.
 If the kernel supports the accept filter "dataready" this also controls how many TCP connections that will be queued in kernel space waiting for some data before being passed to accept.
-Values less than 3 will be silently raised.
+Nonzero values less than 10 will be silently raised.
+A value of 0 may also be used; on most platforms this sets the listen queue length to a system-defined default value.